Latest News

 Trump's threats to strike Iranian infrastructure has put the markets on edge

-Oil prices rose on Monday, while stocks were mixed after U.S. president Donald Trump warned of "hell" if Iran did not reopen?the Strait of Hormuz within his self-imposed date.
-However, a report of a possible ceasefire seemed to calm some nerves.
+Oil prices rose on Monday, while stocks were mixed after U.S. president Donald Trump warned of 'hell' for Iran if it did not reopen?the Strait of Hormuz within his self-imposed date.

-Trump's repeated threat to destroy civil infrastructure, including power plants and a bridge, if this vital waterway was not opened by Tuesday has put traders on alert for retaliatory attacks from Iran against targets in Gulf states.
+Trump's repeated threat to destroy civil infrastructure, including power plants and a bridge, if the crucial waterway isn't open by Tuesday has put traders on alert for retaliatory attacks from Iran against targets in the Gulf States.

-S&P 500 futures, which are e-minis, fluctuated between gains or losses as many countries in the region celebrated Easter Monday holidays.
-MSCI's broadest index of Asia-Pacific stocks outside Japan rose 0.3%.
-The Nikkei rose by 1.3% while South Korea's Kospi gained 0.9%.
+S&P 500 e-minis futures were volatile, fluctuating between gains and losses as countries in the region celebrated Easter Monday and Tomb Sweeping Day.
+MSCI's broadest Asia-Pacific share index outside Japan rose 0.4%.
+The Nikkei rose by 0.6% while South Korea's Kospi grew 1.4%.

-Sim Moh Siong is a currency strategist with OCBC, based in Singapore.
-He added, "We've already seen deadlines pushed back, so it's hard to know to what extent this one will stick or be pushed too."
+Sim Moh Siong is a currency strategist with OCBC Singapore.
+He said that the markets were "clearly nervous".
+He added, "We have seen deadlines being extended, and it is difficult to know to what extent the current deadline will be adhered to or pushed back."

-The weekend saw a escalation of the threat to blow up Iranian bridges and power plants.
+The weekend saw a resurgence of the threat to blow up Iranian bridges and power plants.

-The markets were interested in the agreement reached on Sunday between members of the OPEC+ to increase their output quotas for May by 206,000 barrels a day.
-This is because several major oil producing countries behind the Strait of Hormuz suffered damage to oil production and transport infrastructure.
+The markets were interested in the agreement reached on Sunday between members of OPEC+ to increase their output quotas for May by 206,000 barrels a day.
+This is because several major oil producing countries behind the Strait of Hormuz suffered damage to oil production and transport infrastructure after the war began.

 The U.S. Jobs Report released on Friday showed that employment growth in March was higher than expected, with 178,000 more nonfarm payrolls, which is the largest increase in over a year.
-The unemployment rate dropped to 4.3%, from 4.4%.
-This was due to people leaving the workforce.
+As people left the workforce, the unemployment rate dropped to 4.3%.

-The data is a challenge for the Federal Reserve.
-They will decide monetary policy in a two-day session ending on April 29, 2019.
+The data will complicate the Federal Reserve's decision-making process at its next two-day meeting, ending on April 29, which is when it will decide the monetary policy.
 According to CME Group's Fedwatch, the swaps prices indicate that the market does not expect any moves from the U.S. Central Bank until September 2027.

-The U.S. dollar index, which measures greenback strength in relation to a basket six currencies, fell by 0.1%, closing at 100.15.
-The yield on the 10-year Treasury bond in the United States was up by 0.8 basis points at 4.352%.
+The U.S. Dollar Index, which measures greenback strength in relation to a basket six currencies, fell by 0.1% at 100.13.
+The yield on a 10-year Treasury bond in the United States?was up by 1.2 basis points to 4.3565%.

 (source: Reuters)